Jockthan/alx-low_level_programming/README.md

-This is my readme file for c
+This is the readme in this file